 What’s better – the dumbbell bench press or the classic barbell bench press?
-Let’s first see the advantages and disadvantages of both.
+To know the answer, we have to look at the advantages and disadvantages of both movements.

 Advantages of the dumbbell bench press

-The main benefit of using the dumbbell bench press is that it allows you to find a groove that’s less stressful to the shoulder girdle.
+The main advantage of the dumbbell bench press is that it allows you to find a shoulder-friendly groove.
 You can always change the position of your arms according to the reports of your shoulder joints.

 2.Fuller range of motion